-Good Samaritan Law or Doctrine:
+Good Samaritan Law:

 a legal principle that prevents a rescuer who has voluntarily helped a victim in distress from being successfully sued for 'wrongdoing.'
 Its purpose is to keep people from being so reluctant to help a stranger in need for fear of legal repercussions if they made some mistake in treatment.

 The common law provinces have no laws making it obligatory for people to help someone in need.